-The Bad Bunny Super Bowl is almost upon us.
+The Bad Bunny Super Bowl is upon us.

-One of the biggest musical artists in the world right now and the most streamed musician on Spotify for several years, Bad Bunny is the epitome of a rapper and singer on a hot streak.
-And he’s about to play the biggest show of his career: the 2026 Super Bowl halftime show.
+Bad Bunny is one of the biggest musical artists in the world right now.
+He has been the most streamed musician on Spotify for several years and his DeBÍ TiRAR MáS FOToS made history as the first exclusively Spanish-language album to win the Grammy for album of the year.
+Now he’s playing the biggest show of his career: The 2026 Super Bowl Halftime Show.

-Here’s your first look at Bad Bunny’s upcoming Super Bowl performance, and everything we know about it:
+Here’s your first look at Bad Bunny’s upcoming Super Bowl performance—and everything we know about it so far.

 Is there a trailer?

-BAILAMOS.
-A promotional video made by Apple Music and released in mid-January shows the artist dancing with people of all aes, genders, and ethnicities, making the message perfectly clear: This isn’t about politics, it’s about having fun.
-Bad Bunny’s performance seems to be geared toward a party atmosphere, inviting all to dance.
+¡Bailemos!
+A promotional video made by Apple Music and released in mid-January shows the artist dancing with people of all ages, genders, and ethnicities.
+The message is perfectly clear: This isn’t about politics, it’s about having fun.
+Bad Bunny’s performance seems to be geared toward a party atmosphere and invites everyone to join in.
+The title card at the end of the clip reads: “February 8.
+The world will dance.”
 After all, you don’t need to speak Spanish to shake your ass.

 Where will the halftime show take place?

-In the Bay Area on February 8, 2026, to be exact!
-The Super Bowl moves every year so as not to give either team a home-field advantage; this year it’ll be played in Santa Clara.
+The Super Bowl moves every year so as not to give either team a home-field advantage.
+This year it is played at Levi’s Stadium in Santa Clara, California.

 Instagram content

-In a statement the rapper said, “What I’m feeling goes beyond myself.
+In a statement, the singer said, “What I’m feeling goes beyond myself.
 It’s for those who came before me and ran countless yards so I could come in and score a touchdown.
 This is for my people, my culture, and our history.”
 In Spanish, he added (translated per the BBC), “Go tell your grandma we’re going to be the Super Bowl halftime show.”

 Who will Bad Bunny bring out as guests?

-The rapper has collaborated with many artists throughout his career, including Drake, Cardi B, Dua Lipa, Travis Scott, The Weeknd, and J Balvin, but no one has been confirmed to join him yet.
+The singer has collaborated with many artists throughout his career, including Drake, Cardi B, Dua Lipa, Travis Scott, The Weeknd, and J Balvin, but no one has been confirmed to join him yet.
+At the press conference, he was asked point blank if he will be inviting guests on stage.
+He responded coyly, “That’s something I’m not going to tell you.”

 Is there a set list?

-While we can probably expect him to play his biggest hits, he hasn’t given any hints about song choice, either.
+While we can probably expect him to play his biggest hits, he hasn’t given many hints about song choice, either.
+The teaser for the performance featured the single, “BAILE INoLVIDABLE,” so that track’s inclusion feels like a good guess.

 This is Bad Bunny’s first show in the mainland states in years.

-I know I just said Puerto Rico is in America, but …it’s also a little bit not, and on his last tour, Bad Bunny decided to skip the actual 50 states and stay in his hometown, explaining to i-D magazine, “There were many reasons why I didn’t show up in the US, and none of them were out of hate—I’ve performed there many times.
-All of [the shows] have been successful.
-All of them have been magnificent.
-I’ve enjoyed connecting with Latinos who have been living in the US.
-But specifically, for a residency here in Puerto Rico, when we are an unincorporated territory of the US.… People from the US could come here to see the show.
-Latinos and Puerto Ricans of the United States could also travel here, or to any part of the world.
-But there was the issue of—like, fucking ICE could be outside [my concert].
+“There were many reasons why I didn’t show up in the US, and none of them were out of hate—I’ve performed there many times," he told i-D magazine, explaining that while Latinos and Puerto Ricans of the United States could travel safely to Puerto Rico, that same couldn’t necessarily be said of the mainland.
+“There was the issue of—like, fucking ICE could be outside [my concert].
 And it’s something that we were talking about and very concerned about.”
-(DHS later issued a statement saying they don’t target concerts and suggesting that BB was using ICE as an excuse because he couldn’t sell tickets…hmm.)
+(DHS later issued a statement saying they don’t target concerts and suggested that BB was using ICE as an excuse because he couldn’t sell tickets.)

 This post will be updated.